Qiang-Zou/Qiang-Zou.github.io/_pages/about.md

 News
 ======
 May 2026.
+One paper accepted by the conference of ASME IDETC/CIE 2026.

+May 2026.
 One paper accepted by the prestigious journal of Computer-Aided Design.

 April 2026.
 Received the prestigious SMI Young Investigator Award (first Asian recipient).